AcademySoftwareFoundation/Imath/README.md

 with an earlier release of Imath, the [porting guide](https://openexr.readthedocs.io/en/latest/PortingGuide.html) explains some of the differences and how to address them.

-## A Note about Versioning

-Because Imath was originally distributed as a part of OpenEXR, it has already had two major release versions, as a part of OpenEXR v1 and v2.
-To avoid confusion with these original releases, the first version of Imath released independently of OpenEXR is Version v3.0.
-To be clear, the versioning and release of Imath is no longer tied to OpenEXR.

 # Community